dyang39/dyang39.github.io/_pages/about.md

 News:
 ======
+∙ [07/2024] Slides, paper, and more resources covered in our SIGIR 2024 tutorial **[tools-meet-llm](https://rulegreen.github.io/services/tools-meet-llm/)** are available online

 ∙ [03/2024] Our paper [An interpretable answer scoring framework](https://www.amazon.science/publications/an-interpretable-answer-scoring-framework) is accepted by [SIGIR Generative-IR](https://coda.io/@sigir/gen-ir-24) 2024

 ∙ [03/2024] Our paper [A Bespoke Question Intent Taxonomy for E-commerce](https://www.amazon.science/publications/a-bespoke-question-intent-taxonomy-for-e-commerce) is accepted by [SIGIR eCom](https://sigir-ecom.github.io/index.html) 2024